-The harvesting of Chlorella requires high-speed centrifuge.
+The harvesting of Chlorella requires a high-speed centrifuge.
 It means that electric power and labor would be involved in the process of Chlorella’s cultivation.

 Chlorella has a thick cellular membrane.
 Humans can not digest Chlorella quickly.

-Chlorella cultivated in lightly acidic conditions.
+Chlorella is cultivated in lightly acidic conditions.
 The carbon dioxide generated by Chlorella is high in volume.
 The minuscule amount of carbon dioxide is utilized and dissolved.

 Spirulina has a thin membrane.
 Spirulina can be digested in 16 hours using proteinase pepsin.
 The percentage is 85 %.
 Spirulina is twice easier digestible compared with Chlorella.

 Spirulina can grow in very alkaline conditions.
-It means that carbon dioxide gas transformed into hydrogen carbonate ions.
+It means that carbon dioxide gas is transformed into hydrogen carbonate ions.
 These ions remain in the alkaline culture solution.

 Spirulina Is a Winner